jeanhaley32/BlizApp/readme.md

 ### API Access Key
 The API Client has the `.GetAPIKey` method. \
 This method
-- Check if an API key exists, and if it's still valid If those checks fail -> use a stored `secret` and `client ID` to obtain a new `API key`
+- Check if an API key exists, and if it's still valid If those checks fail -> use a stored secret and client ID to obtain a new API key

-> `Secret` and `client ID` are passed via Command Line flags or read from `secrets.json,` a JSON file stored at the code's root directory, with the following construction.
+> Secret and client ID are passed via Command Line flags or read from secrets.json, a JSON file stored at the code's root directory, with the following construction.

-I understand this solution may not be an ideal industry standard.

 Since secret keys are stored server-side, along with pages being prerendered before going to the user, there isn't an opportunity for them to be revealed( I am open to being wrong about this)

 Passing them as flags is useful for containerization, as long as you pass those values carefully, and store them in an encrypted fashion.

 Storing them as unencrypted JSON files is the least secure (how I stored these during local testing); a future implementation of this would have me going down a long rabbit hole and coming out the other end with a much more elegant solution.

+> I understand these methods are not industry standard and likely contain security holes.
+This is only for use within the scope of this project.

 ``` json
 {